 The last requirement on salary is particularly important and should NOT be missed.

-How to make an S-corporation election
+How to setup your S-corporation

 - You must file a completed Form 8832 with the Internal Revenue Service